Ekkehard-Schulze/indoor-climate-logger/README.md

 4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.
 The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
- The kernel supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00,
-MAX31850, and DS1825.
-The latter two read type K thermocouples, whereas the others are semiconductor thermometers.
+ The kernel supports the additional 1-Wire sensor types  DS1822, DS28EA00, and DS1825.
+The latter reads type K thermocouples, whereas the others are semiconductor thermometers.
 The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).